Connect tagged stream blocks and UHD sink

 I would keep backwards compatibility with the tx_sob/tx_eob format, though I would set some guard to prevent the two models from interfering, i.e., stick with whichever tag I see first.
 I would also need to keep the tx_time tag.
 Thoughts?

-#6 Updated by Johnathan Corgan 11 months ago
+#6 Updated by Johnathan Corgan almost 3 years ago

 Sean--please implement this the way you describe and give us a patch or git branch.
 It will need some extensive testing, and we won't merge it until Ettus has a chance to review and comment.